A little history about me and how my station came to life:

 A New QTH and New Shop to Call Home – With a New Home Eventually!

 In early 2005, we received an offer on our little home (which was not listed for sale).
 We accepted the offer and had to move in 30 days, so the station was dismantled and boxed up for a couple of years while we scrambled to purchase the land, build the shop (which we lived in for 2-1/2 years) and finally build our new home in 2007.

 Our new QTH is 12 acres in rural western Ouachita Parish in northeast Louisiana.
 The majority of the land is pasture, with the only mature trees lying on the north and east boundaries of the property.
 It is a rectangle, running east-west 1,332 feet and north-south 400 feet.
 I’m located at 32.46222 -92.40288 in grid square EM32tl at 265 feet above sea level, which is high for Louisiana!

 A New Shack Begins to Take Shape

-Finally with our new home completed in July 2007 and many other projects out of the way, I began construction of the shack and station in summer 2008.
+Finally with our new home completed in July 2007 and many other projects out of the way, I began construction of the shack and station in the summer of 2008.
 I have plenty of room, and no municipal or zoning restrictions of any kind to hinder my station building.
 I used HFTA by N6BV to get a feel for the surrounding terrain as I planned and designed my station.
 Link to that data here.

 Since we were no longer living in the shop, I decided to build the new shack as a room inside the shop.
 The shop is 40 feet by 40 feet with central heat and air, a woodburning stove, complete kitchen, bathroom, and laundry room.
 In order to utilize the workshop area to its fullest potential, the layout places the shack open to the kitchen and the bathroom door opens from the shack.
 I have supplied the shack with its own 100amp subpanel with 20 circuit capacity.
 The shop has its own power meter and is supplied with 200amp service.